kadena-io/wallet-connect-example/README.md

 ## Current issues

 At the moment some wallets overwrite the nonce that's sent in the SigningRequest.
-Ideally you would like to just get the signature from the wallet, and send the transaction that you created in the dApp, but that's not possible when the nonce gets overwritten before the signing happens.
-To circumvent this, we currently send the complete (and signed) transaction that is returned from the wallet.
+For `sign` we allow this, as the wallet should be able to alter for example the gasPrice and gasLimit.
+For `quickSign` we explicitly check if the hash of the unsigned transaction matches the one from the signed transaction.
+By doing this you're 100% sure that the transaction that was sent from the dApp is the transaction that is signed by the wallet

 ## Getting Started